cjreeder/Go-Deep-Dive/interfaces.md

 : An Interface provides a way to specify the behavior of an object.
 We use interfaces to create common abstractions that multiple objects can implement. -100 Go Mistakes

   - Interfaces are ...
-    - like a contract or a set of expectations applied to a type -
+    - like a contract or a set of expectations applied to a type - enrolled (an object or type can enroll an interface)
     ```
     "If your type can do these things, then you can be used whereever this interface is expected"
     It doesn't care how your type does those things, just as long as it satisfies the methods on the interface.